 In many cases, surgery is just one of several treatments that will be recommended for a patient.
 For instance, peritoneal mesothelioma debulking surgery can result in excellent outcomes when combined with heated intraperitoneal chemotherapy.
 Pleural mesothelioma surgeries are also typically more effective when followed by radiation therapy, chemotherapy, immunotherapy or other similar treatment options.

-At Moffitt Cancer Center, all of these treatments are available in a single, convenient location.
+At Moffitt Cancer Center, all treatments are available in a single, convenient location.
 Furthermore, they are administered by oncologists who specialize exclusively in the treatment of mesothelioma – a specialization that allows us to consistently achieve successful outcomes.
-While some surgeons at other cancer centers may never perform a single mesothelioma surgery during their entire careers, the surgeons at Moffitt are highly experienced with mesothelioma procedures, as well as some of the most innovative approaches, including minimally invasive and robotic-assisted options.
+While a mesothelioma surgeon at other cancer centers may never perform a single mesothelioma surgery during their entire careers, the surgeons at Moffitt are highly experienced with mesothelioma procedures, as well as some of the most innovative approaches, including minimally invasive and robotic-assisted options.

 Referrals are not required to consult with our team.
-To learn more about mesothelioma surgery at Moffitt, call 1-888-MOFFITT or complete a new patient registration form online.
+To learn more about mesothelioma surgery at Moffitt, call 1-888-663-3488 or complete a new patient registration form online.